-A: The truth is that families never get over the death of a child; rather, they learn to live with the memories.
+A: The truth is you never get over a death; rather, you learn to live with the memories.
 That is where BFO can help.
-We are the bereaved helping the bereaved.
-BFO facilitators know personally that they cannot protect someone from experiencing pain, but that they can support the person through it.
-BFO helps with all aspects of grieving, providing people with the guidance, education and support they need when it is most needed.
+BFO trained facilitators know that they cannot protect someone from experiencing pain, but that they can support the person through it.
+BFO helps with all aspects of grieving, providing people with the guidance, education and support they need.

 Q: Do Men and Women Grieve Differently?

 A: Often men experience difficulty expressing their feelings, even under normal circumstances.
 Grief, then, can be especially isolating for men, who might feel constrained to show their emotions openly.
 Moreover, our work and success-driven world doesn’t necessarily accommodate the grieving process.
 In the words of one father, “There is an expectation in the working world that you must compartmentalize your personal feelings and keep them separate from your workplace.”

 Q: Should Children be Shielded from the Subject of Death?